-Mount Nittany Physician Group offers family medicine, internal medicine, and pediatrics practices at seven convenient locations throughout the region.
+Mount Nittany Physician Group offers family medicine, internal medicine, and pediatrics practices at eight convenient locations throughout the region.
 See a full list of locations and providers below to find the right provider to take care of you and your family.

 Meet our team

 "I look at my relationship with my patient as a partnership.” - Cynthia Alexander, MD

 "Diagnosing the patients and finding the reason why they’re sick, taking care of them, would be the most rewarding thing." - Navatha Bondalapati, MD